The Typical Structure of a Lesson Plan from Gynzy

 At Gynzy, we work closely with educational professionals to craft the constantly growing collection of lessons in our Library.
 These lessons are structured to engage students by drawing on prior knowledge and incorporating fun learning activities, games, and discussions in a digital format.

 In this blog post, we’ll discuss the typical structure of our standards-aligned lessons.
-Create an account to begin using and customizing our lessons today!

 Every lesson begins with a concrete “I can” statement to establish what students will learn.
 These statements are written in student-friendly language to make them more accessible.
 Next is an introductory activity or prompt that calls on prior knowledge to prepare the student to learn.